mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/faq/layout-comb-how.md

-In theory, it is possible that after upgrading to LIGO 1.0, your contracts could compile successfully, your `ligo run test` could pass, and even "integration" tests (e.g. using a sandbox or test Tezos network) could pass, yet after deployment you might still find that your contracts are catastrophically broken.
+In theory, it is possible that after upgrading to LIGO 1.0, your contracts could compile successfully, your `ligo run test` could pass, and even "integration" tests (e.g. using a sandbox or test Mavryk network) could pass, yet after deployment you might still find that your contracts are catastrophically broken.